offsoc/onionplan/docs/appendixes/dns.md

 4. Entries should be signed using the Onion Service private key?
 5. Entries should signed using the HTTPS private key?
 6. Should implement additional censorship resistance measures?
+7. Should this be [coupled with TLS ECH][] (Encrypted Client Hello) to hide the domain request from a passive adversary when establishing connections to remote endpoints?

 [DNS-over-HTTPS (DoH)]: https://support.mozilla.org/en-US/kb/firefox-dns-over-https
 [DNS-over-TLS (DoT)]: https://en.wikipedia.org/wiki/DNS_over_TLS
+[coupled with TLS ECH]: https://gitlab.torproject.org/tpo/applications/tor-browser/-/issues/42144

 ## Record types

 Alternatives:

-1. Adopt the [proposed HTTPS record][], in the hope that it gets approved so no need for an additional record is needed.
+1. Adopt the [proposed HTTPS record][] which is now [RFC 9460][], so no additional record type is needed.
     1. Pros:
         1. No need to work on specs.
         2. Reuses an existing an compatible proposal.
     2. Cons:
-        1. Proposal might not get approved and the field stays as a non-standard.
-        2. Seems highly dependent on whether [RFC 7686][] will be honored by clients to either use or skip .onion addresses found in HTTPS DNS records.
+        1. Seems highly dependent on whether [RFC 7686][] will be honored by clients to either use or skip .onion addresses found in HTTPS DNS records.
-        3. Still needs a further and thorough security analysis to evaluate it's security properties, attack scenarios and mitigations (see [this initial discussion about HTTPS RRs][]).
+        2. Still needs a further and thorough security analysis to evaluate it's security properties, attack scenarios and mitigations (see [this initial discussion about HTTPS RRs][]).
-        4. Cannot include a signature from the .onion key (no Onion Service self-authentication property).
+        3. Cannot include a signature from the .onion key (no Onion Service self-authentication property).
+        4. As of 2024-08-29, it seems like major web browsers require queries to be done through [DNS-over-HTTPS (DoH)][] in other to look for this field.
 2. Use`TXT` records ([RFC 1464][]):
     1. Pros:
         1. Minimum work on specs.